jxxt/react-prismjs-component/README.md

 npm i react-prismjs-component
 ```

----

 ## Usage

-Here’s a quick example of how to use the library:
+Here's a quick example of how to use the library:

 ```jsx
 import CodeSnippet from "react-prismjs-component";